Core mechanism

 Deliverability

-The probability that an email reaches the recipient’s mailbox ecosystem successfully and is accepted by filters-often confused with opens or replies.
+The probability that an email reaches the recipient's mailbox ecosystem successfully and is accepted by filters — often confused with opens or replies.
+With HotSwap Mail, exceptional deliverability is the result of continuous reputation protection and cadence control.

 Key idea: Deliverability isn't a one-time setup task.
 It's a live system condition.